 He says: “There is a lot of economic disruption and dislocation that we are going to experience as a result of Covid, and when you have this much change and damage, it creates an opportunity.
-There is going to be loads of opportunity at every end of the spectrum – for the person with the back bedroom business and for the individual who is trying to grow something of scale.”
+There is going to be loads of opportunity at each end of the spectrum – for the person with the back bedroom business and for the individual who is trying to grow something of scale.”

 Richard says one place to look for business opportunities is in providing lower cost versions of existing products and services.
 “The economy is taking such a bashing that there is going to be a new value market created.
 There is going to be a group of people who want to buy things for less money than they could previously buy them for; so for businesses which can offer solutions at a lower cost, there is a new market.”

 Another area of opportunity will be in technology, he says.
 “We all learnt to do a huge amount through technology in the absence of travel during the pandemic, so there will be a long term growth opportunity in the technology-enabled sector because people are just used to using technology.
 If, for example, people used to have seven out of ten meetings face to face before the pandemic, then after the pandemic they might decide to have seven out ten meetings online instead, which will create business opportunities to service that.”

 To take advantage of these opportunities, entrepreneurs need to do three things.
 First, they need to consider what they want to achieve on a personal level.
 Are you looking to build the next Amazon, or are you looking for a lifestyle business that you can run from your home?
 Both are entirely legitimate aims but require different approaches.
 If you know what you want, that will give you focus, and half the challenge of doing anything entrepreneurial is focus.